DigitalForgeLLC/ticket-smith-resources/task_template.md

 * [Technical approach (only if provided)]
 * [Dependencies (only if provided)]
 * [Resources/tools (only if provided)]
-[Note: Leave this section blank if no implementation details are provided]
+[Note: Leave this section empty with a blank line if no implementation details are provided]
 ```
 Format: Bullet points for steps or details
 Example: * Implement lazy loading for images